ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 The software development workflow differs when you use an interactive mode.
 You prepare your program and load it to the computer.
 Then it launches the program and shows you results.
 Immediately, you can analyze a possible error, fix it and relaunch the program.
 This workflow accelerates software development and debugging tasks significantly.
 Now you spend few hours on the task that requires days with batch processing mode.

 The interactive mode brought new challenges for computer engineers.
-This mode requires the system that reacts to user actions immediately.
-And providing a short reaction time required a new load-balancing mechanism.
-The multitasking concept became a solution for this task.
+This mode requires a system that reacts to user actions immediately.
+A short reaction time required a new load-balancing mechanism.
+The multitasking concept became a solution for this issue.

 There are alternative solutions for providing interactive mode.
 For example, there are interactive single-tasking OSes like [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS).
 MS-DOS was the system for cheap PCs of the 1980s.